gunitinug/babyrus/README.md

 <img src="./babyrus.jpeg" height="110">

-> A terminal-based productivity tool to manage eBooks, notes, and goals—structured and streamlined.
+> *Babyrus* is the ultimate productivity tool for programmers!

 ---